sebastianstein/bibtex-parser/README.md

 ## Handling errors

 This library throws two types of exception: `ParserException` and `ProcessorException`.
 The first one may happen during the data extraction.
 When it occurs it probably means the parsed BibTeX isn't valid.
-The second exception may be throwed during the data processing.
+The second exception may happen during the data processing.
 When it occurs it means the listener's processors can't handle properly the data found.
 Both implement `ExceptionInterface`.

 ```php
 use RenanBr\BibTexParser\Exception\ExceptionInterface;